-The sheer amount of competition in the ad world today can seem overwhelming, especially when you find yourself attempting to serve effective ads without a defined digital audience.
+The sheer amount of competition in the ad world today can seem overwhelming, especially when you find yourself attempting to serve effective ads without a defined digital audience for targeting.
 After all, successful advertising hinges on your ability to reach the people who will be the most interested in your product or service.

 That’s when knowing how to define your digital audience targeting comes in handy.